brotatotes/bht-automation/bht gen 1/Matthew/Chapter 9/Matthew 9 36 bht.md

 3. "But we must listen to the voice of Christ, who declares, that where there are no laborers there are no shepherds, and that those sheep are wandering and scattered which are not collected into the fold of God by the doctrine of the gospel."

 ### Philip Schaff:
 1. "Popularity called forth pity.
-Our Lord's sympathy, like ours, was called forth by particular, passing events."
+Our Lord’s sympathy, like ours, was called forth by particular, passing events."
 2. "A figure, showing the spiritual condition of the people.
-They were suffering from the burdens put on them by those who pretended to be their shepherds...uncared for by these, they wandered as sheep left to stray from the pasture."
+They were suffering (‘distressed’) from the burdens put on them by those who pretended to be their shepherds, the scribes and Pharisees, and uncared for by these, they wandered (‘scattered’) as sheep left to stray from the pasture."
 3. "All who are without the good Shepherd are thus Spiritually vexed and abandoned."

+### Archibald T Robertson:
+1. "A sad and pitiful state the crowds were in."
+2. "Used here of the common people, it describes their religious condition."
+3. "The masses were in a state of mental dejection."

 ### John Gill:
-1. "He was moved with compassion on them: his bowels yearned for them, he was touched with a feeling of their infirmities."
+1. "He was moved with compassion on them: his bowels yearned for them, he was touched with a feeling of their infirmities, as the merciful high priest, the good shepherd, and faithful prophet."
 2. "Being burdened and wearied with the various traditions and doctrines of the Scribes and Pharisees."
-3. "Being as sheep without a shepherd; that was good for anything, or did the office and duty of a shepherd to them."
+3. "No due care was taken of them, to gather and keep them together, and feed them with wholesome doctrine; but were as abjects, outcasts, that no man regarded, and in great danger of the loss and ruin of their immortal souls."

 ### John Wesley:
-1. "Because they were faint - In soul rather than in body."
+1. "Because they were faint — In soul rather than in body."
-2. "As sheep having no shepherd - And yet they had many teachers; they had scribes in every city."
+2. "As sheep having no shepherd — And yet they had many teachers; they had scribes in every city."
 3. "But they had none who cared for their souls, and none that were able, if they had been willing, to have wrought any deliverance."